arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-schwenkschuster-s2s-jwt-pop.md

 In some deployments the Workload Identity Token and proof of possession may pass through multiple systems.
 The communication between the systems is over TLS, but the token and PoP are available in the clear at each intermediary.
 While the intermediary cannot modify the token or the information within the PoP they can attempt to capture and replay the token or modify the data not protected by the PoP.

-Mitigations listed in (TODO app-level) can be used to provide some protection from middle boxes.
+Mitigations listed in Section 3 "Application Level Workload-to-Workload Authentication" of {{?I-D.ietf-wimse-s2s-protocol}} can be used to provide some protection from middle boxes.
 However we note that the DPoP-inspired solution ({{dpop-esque-auth}}) does not protect major portions of the request and response and therefore does not provide protection from an actively malicious middle box.
 Deployments should perform analysis on their situation to determine if it is appropriate to trust and allow traffic to pass through a middle box.

-TODO integrity protection considerations
+This profile provides authentication and limited integrity protection but does not protect the entire HTTP message.
+Deployments requiring stronger integrity guarantees should consider the HTTP Message Signatures profile defined in {{?I-D.ietf-schwenkschuster-s2s-http-sig}}.

 ## Privacy Considerations

-TODO: See other draft.
+Privacy considerations for this specification are the same as those described in Section 4.4 "Privacy Considerations" of {{?I-D.ietf-wimse-s2s-protocol}}.

 # IANA Considerations